swetavajjhala/howtosweta/sweta-manager-readme.md

 This document does NOT:
 * Replace any career architecture or progression documents at $COMPANY
 * Have anything related to my plans for the organization and its product
-* Apply to any other manager at $COMPANY.
+* Apply to any other manager at $COMPANY

 Please note that this is a [living, breathing document](https://github.com/swetavajjhala/sweta-manager-readme/blob/master/sweta-manager-readme.md) - as such, I plan to update it frequently and would truly appreciate your feedback.